anjokou/link_shortener/link_shortener/README.md

 go run .
 ```

+Currently, failure to connect to the analytics service is treated as a fatal error, so the analytics server should be run first.

 # Environment Variables

 The runtime can be customized with environment variables.
 If they are not present, the default setting will be used